jasparagus/TheKeepersOfMordrin/README.md

 ## Output Folders

-These are the home folders for the output materials, in the form of books or chapters, corresponding to the three targeted adaptations, each of which will be housed in their respective folder.
+These are the home folders for the output materials.
+By co-locating compiled outputs (`.pdf`) and chapter-specific inline illustration images (`.png`) along with the raw text (`.md`), we prevent relative linking issues and keep assets logically grouped within their respective adaptation folders.

 The three subfolders correspond to the 3 adaptations:

 1. Picturebook
 2. Chapterbook